vwala/docs/content/merchant/integrating-with-other-apps.md

 #### Mailchimp

-You can automatically sync your influencer list (and there marketing performance stats) to Mailchimp.
+You can automatically sync your influencer list (and their marketing performance stats) to Mailchimp.
 You can set this up via `my account > store settings > mailchimp`.
 Your data will be automatically synced twice per day.

 Your mailchimp list will contain the following influencer fields: